shri-Ba/VPC-Traffic-Flow-and-Security/README.md

 Amazon Virtual Private Cloud gives you full control over your virtual networking environment, including resource placement, connectivity, and security.
-VPCs provide more precise control over the cloud network, which can enhance data and security
+VPCs provide more precise control over the cloud network, which can enhance data and security.

 How I used Amazon VPC in this project